HERGC: Heterogeneous Experts Representation and Generative Completion for Multimodal Knowledge Graphs: Experiments

 \subsection{LLM Predictor Exploration}

-We further investigate the LLM predictor by examining two factors: (1) the effect of varying the candidate set size $k$ on model performance and inference time, and (2) the impact of using LLMs with different parameter sizes.
+We further investigate the GLP when using open-source LLM by examining two factors: (1) the effect of varying the candidate set size $k$ on model performance and fine-tuning time, and (2) the impact of using LLMs with different parameter sizes.

 Figure~\ref{fig:llmtopk} shows the trends in time consumption and ranking-based metrics as $k$ varies.
 As expected, inference time increases approximately linearly with larger $k$ values due to longer prompts constructed from larger candidate sets, which has more tokens in the prompt.
 However, the performance gains are marginal beyond $k=20$; only the increase from $k=10$ to $k=20$ yields a noticeable improvement in MRR.
 Considering the trade-off between effectiveness and efficiency, we set $k=20$ in all experiments.